-Note: The CD-ROM drive in the computer that you purchased may not include all of these lights and controls.
+The CD-ROM drive in the computer that you purchased may not include all of the lights and controls shown in the following illustration.

 When your headphones are plugged into the headphone jack on the CD-ROM drive, they will pick up only the sound coming from an ordinary audio CD in the CD-ROM drive.
 The headphones will not pick up other sounds generated from your computer or any external device connected to the computer, such as a MIDI (Musical Instrument Digital Interface) keyboard.